 - Tasty: Powders can be chalky and may often have an unpleasant flavor or aftertaste – and it’s the reason why some of us might have previously avoided taking creatine altogether.
 Fortunately, creatine gummies come in a variety of flavors, depending on the brand, that can appeal to a range of preferences since taste is subjective.
 Look for a flavor that you know you’ll enjoy, and it’ll make taking your creatine gummies that much easier.

 - Supports Exercise Performance: Creatine gummies contain creatine as the active ingredient, so the same benefits of creatine powder apply when it comes to athletic performance.
 Creatine supplies energy to your muscle cells by producing more adenosine triphosphate (ATP) during high-intensity exercise, such as running or resistance training in a HIIT format.
-By increasing your body’s supply of creatine phosphate, creatine gummies can help increase strength and power during exercise and have the potential to improve your performance.
+By increasing your body’s supply of creatine phosphate, creatine gummies can help increase strength and power during exercise and may improve your performance.
 (1) Creatine may also help support muscle growth and muscle strength since it’ll give you energy to do some extra reps.
-(15)
+(15) In addition to exercise, creatine supplementation can increase brain creatine, which improves brain function, neurological performance, and cognitive processing.
+(19)

 How Much Do Creatine Gummies Cost?